orsonteodoro/gcf2/profiles/gaming/README.md

 | Misaligned Access                                | Medium - High             | No                                         |
 | Variable Length Array (VLA) Bound Overflow [1]   | High                      | No                                         |

+A zero-click attack is possible with all rows above.

 * [1] Remote Code Execution (RCE) possible
 * [2] Privilege Escalation possible
 * [3] There are two versions -- the more secure UBSAN_BOUNDS for local, global,